AstroMusers/aegis/README.md

 # Acknowledgements

-The development of DarkInferno has been supported by the McDonnell Center for Space Sciences at Washington University in St. Louis.
+The development of aegis has been supported by the McDonnell Center for Space Sciences at Washington University in St. Louis.